ruthreshx/Matrix_Multiply_using_Arm_Neon_and_Avx/README.md

 # Matrix-Multiply-using-Arm-Neon

-The repo is about neon based matrix multiplication and differnt datatypes like int16. int32, float32 anf float64.
+The repo is about neon based matrix multiplication on different datatypes like int16. int32, float32 anf float64.
 And the performance on raspberry pi 4 arm64 is shown along with the code.

 **Requirements**